noders-team/service/docs/testnet-networks/berachain/snapshot.md

 :::info ADVANCED ROUTE

-We also have Bera state-sync service to help you bootstrap a node.
+We also have BeraChain state-sync service to help you bootstrap a node.

 :::